-When sourcing suppliers for your supply chain, an important part of any procurement strategy is to identify suppliers have the industry expertise needed to provide the product to you on time, on budget, and to a high quality.
+When sourcing suppliers for your business, an important part of any procurement strategy is to identify those that have the industry expertise needed.
+Your supply chain needs to tightly sealed, to ensure the product is on time, on budget, and to a high quality.

-With so many suppliers involved, it can be challenging to ensure all of these suppliers meet your business's deadlines, quality control requirements, ethical standards, and sustainability goals.
+With so many suppliers involved, it can be challenging to ensure they all meet your deadlines, quality control requirements, ethical standards, and sustainability goals.

-As such, every procurement department needs effective supply chain management to reduce risks.
 So, how do you effectively manage these risks to ensure your products meet expectations, whilst still building lasting relationships with your suppliers?
+Every procurement department must have supply chain management in place.

 1. Low Quality

 One of the biggest supply chain risks is receiving an inferior product that does not meet your expectations.
-In the same Deloitte survey as above, 29% of CPOs cited that improving product specifications is among their highest priorities for the next twelve months.
-This lack of skill can, understandably, impact the expectation of quality, but most CPOs realise the importance of ensuring quality is always met.
+In the same Deloitte survey, 29% of CPOs cited that improving product specifications is among their highest priorities.

 Before you begin working with a supplier, you will need to outline an agreement that details the steps involved to meet the desired quality of your end product.
 The best suppliers will have the appropriate ISO certificates (International Organization for Standards), so you can rest assured that quality control is strictly monitored.